Search tips

 Chain search

-You can discover new sources for your work by examining the reference lists of different publications.
-This process is known as a manual search or chain search.
-Additionally, in citation databases like Scopus and Web of Science, you can explore who has cited a particular source.
+By checking the reference lists of publications, you can find useful new sources for your work.
+This is called a manual search or chain search.
+In citation databases such as Scopus and Web of Science, you can also find out who has cited a particular source.

-In most databases, you can narrow your search by applying filters such as publication date, language, or source type.
-This helps reduce the number of results and find more relevant material.
-Another useful filter is searching for Peer-reviewed or Peer-reviewed journals, which ensures that the content has undergone scientific review.
-However, always verify the accuracy of the material.
+In most databases, you can limit your search by applying filters such as publication date, language, or source type.
+This helps reduce the number of results and makes it easier to find the most relevant ones.

-Remember that information retrieval is a process where experimentation is key.
-You might need to switch databases, modify keywords, or combine them differently to achieve better results.
+Information retrieval is a process where you often need to search several times.
+You may need to switch databases, change your keywords, or combine them in different ways to get good results.

 Document your search

-- The number of hits in each database
+- The number of results in each database.

-- The keywords and search techniques you employed
+- The keywords and search techniques you used.

 Want to learn more?